Sheila and B. Devotion: Formation

 Before the group's formation, Sheila (born Annie Chancel in Créteil, France on August 16, 1945) scored numerous hits in her homeland during the 1960s and the 1970s.
-Among her chart toppers were "L'école est finie" (1963), "Vous les copains" (the French cover version of Manfred Mann's "Do Wah Diddy Diddy" in 1964), "'Petite Fille de Français Moyens" (1968) and "Les Rois Mages" (the cover of "Tweedle Dee Tweedle Dum" originally performed by Middle of the Road in 1971).
+Among her chart toppers were "L'école est finie" (1963), "Vous les copains" (the French cover version of the Exciters' "Do Wah Diddy Diddy" in 1964), "'Petite Fille de Français Moyens" (1968) and "Les Rois Mages" (the cover of "Tweedle Dee Tweedle Dum" originally performed by Middle of the Road in 1971).
 Her success helped her producer Claude Carrere to launch his label Carrere Records.
 The Yé-yé artist was initially presented as a girl next door.
 In 1977, she completely changed her public image when Sheila & B Devotion was formed.
 She attempted to convey a more mature style in her music.
 Three American back-up singers/dancers (Dany Mac Farlane, Freddy Stracham and Arthur Wilkins) known as B. Devotion were hired to accompany her.
 She updated her bubblegum repertoire by performing disco tracks sung in English.